 Anthracnose first became a problem on ornamental lupins in the 1980’s, and is now the most damaging disease affecting them.
 It is also a problem on commercial field crops of lupins, which are grown for their seeds, rich in protein and oil.

 Lupins suffering from lupin anthracnose will look unsightly;

 There are no fungicides available to gardeners with specific recommendations for use against lupin anthracnose.
-However, the fungicides myclobutanil* (Doff Systemic Fungus Control and other products), tebuconazole (Bayer Garden Multirose concentrate2) and triticonazole (Scotts Fungus Clear Ultra) are labelled for the control of some other diseases on ornamental plants, and could therefore be used legally on lupins (at the owner’s risk) to try and control anthracnose.
+However, the fungicides tebuconazole (Bayer Fungus Fighter Concentrate), tebuconazole with trifloxystrobin (Bayer Fungus Fighter Plus), and triticonazole (Scotts Fungus Clear Ultra and Scotts Fungus Clear Ultra Gun) are labelled for the control of a number of other diseases on ornamental plants, and could therefore be used legally on lupins (at the owner’s risk) to try and control anthracnose.